madelinemaiha/OnTime-Hackathon2026/README.md

-# OnTime
+# OnTime – Hackathon 2026

 ## Overview
-In order to improve the passenger experience, my team and I developed a forecasting program that helps American Airlines passengers estimate how long it will take to get through the airport and determine their most optimal route to the gate.

-## Project Description
-This project focuses on Dallas/Fort Worth International Airport (DFW) and models the passenger journey by decomposing passenger flow into multiple subprocesses, including security screening, baggage processing, and terminal walking time.
+OnTime is a passenger forecasting tool designed to help American Airlines travelers navigate Dallas/Fort Worth International Airport (DFW) efficiently.
+By modeling security, baggage, and walking times, the tool predicts total departure time and recommends the optimal route to the gate.

-## Key Features
+## Features
-- Passenger departure-time prediction model tailored to the top 5 American Airlines airports
+- Predicts passenger departure times for top American Airlines airports
-- Decomposition of passenger flow into security, baggage, and walking subprocesses
+- Breaks down airport journey into security, baggage, and walking subprocesses
-- Time-based estimates aggregated into a total departure forecast
+- Aggregates estimates into a total departure forecast
-- Interactive web prototype for passenger-facing recommendations
+- Interactive web prototype with real-time, passenger-facing recommendations

 ## Technical Implementation
-- Built a prediction model using time-based subprocess estimates
+- Time-based prediction model
-- Developed an interactive HTML/CSS/JavaScript prototype
-- Translates model outputs into real-time arrival-time recommendations based on flight and terminal inputs
+- Interactive HTML/CSS/JavaScript prototype translating model outputs into actionable guidance

-## Technologies Used
-- HTML
-- CSS
-- JavaScript

 ## Purpose
-This project explores how forecasting and decomposition-based modeling can improve airport efficiency and passenger decision-making.
+This project demonstrates how forecasting and decomposition-based modeling can improve airport efficiency and enhance passenger decision-making, all showcased for **Hackathon 2026**.